GamerHegi64/FlySky-Ibus/README.md

-# FlySky-Ibus
+# FlySky-iBus
-FlySky Ibus python library for the raspberry pi.
+FlySky iBus python library for the raspberry pi.